19hours/sg-statutes/Acts/Trustees Act.md

 (4) Trustees may, for the purpose of giving effect to the trust, or any of the provisions of the instrument, if any, creating the trust or of any statute, from time to time (by duly qualified agents) ascertain and fix the value of any trust property in such manner as they think proper and any valuation so made in discharge of the statutory duty of care shall be binding upon all persons interested under the trust.

-[45/2004 wef 15/12/2004]
+[45/2004]

-(5)1Trustees may, in their absolute discretion, from time to time, but not more than once in every year unless the nature of the trust or any special dealings with the trust property make a more frequent exercise of the right reasonable, cause the accounts of the trust property to be examined or audited by an independent accountant, and shall, for that purpose, produce such vouchers and give such information to him as he may require.
+(5)4Trustees may, in their absolute discretion, from time to time, but not more than once in every year unless the nature of the trust or any special dealings with the trust property make a more frequent exercise of the right reasonable, cause the accounts of the trust property to be examined or audited by an independent accountant, and shall, for that purpose, produce such vouchers and give such information to him as he may require.

-1Compare section 22 of the Public Trustee Act (Cap.
-260)
+4Compare section 22 of the Public Trustee Act (Cap.
+260).

 (6) The costs of such examination or audit, including the fee of the auditor, shall be paid out of the capital or income of the trust property, or partly in one way and partly in the other as the trustees, in their absolute discretion, think fit, but, in default of any direction by the trustees to the contrary in any special case, costs attributable to capital shall be borne by capital and those attributable to income by income.

-[27
+[UK Trustee 1925, s.
+22; Trustees Ordinance 1955 Ed., s.
+24]

+Power to employ agents

 25\.
-[Deleted by Act 45/2004 wef 15/12/2004]
+[Repealed by Act 45/2004]

 ### Power to concur with others

 26\.
 Where an undivided share in the proceeds of sale of land directed to be sold, or in any other property, is subject to a trust, or forms part of the estate of a testator or intestate, the trustees or personal representatives may (without prejudice to the trust for sale affecting the entirety of the land and the powers of the trustees for sale in reference thereto) execute or exercise any trust or power vested in them in relation to such share in conjunction with the persons entitled to or having power in that behalf over the other share or shares, and notwithstanding that any one or more of the trustees or personal representatives may be entitled to or interested in any such other share, either in his or their own right or in a fiduciary capacity.

-[29
+[Trustees Ordinance 1955 Ed., s.
+26]

 ### Delegation of trustee’s functions by power of attorney

 27\.—(1) Notwithstanding any rule of law or equity to the contrary, a trustee may, by power of attorney, delegate the execution or exercise of all or any trusts, powers and discretions vested in him as trustee either alone or jointly with any other person or persons.

+[45/2004]

 (2) A delegation under this section —